CouchCMS/Documentation/src/contents/tutorials/portfolio-site/about-us.md

 ![](../../../../assets/img/contents/portfolio-site-10.png)

-These two boilerplate lines of code is the only PHP that you should ever need to write to work with couch.
+These two boilerplate lines of code are the only PHP that you should ever need to write to work with Couch.

 Refresh the template within your browser by revisiting _about.php_ and now visit the admin section once again.